 Located right across the village of Government Camp, Mt.
 Hood Skibowl features two distinct base areas with 65 designated runs accessed by four chairlifts.
 The terrain varies from gentle groomers to steep black diamond runs in the popular upper bowl.
 Skibowl also boasts America’s largest night skiing with 34 fully lit runs, including groomers and black diamond runs, plus two fully lit terrain parks.

 In addition to skiing, Skibowl is host to a popular cosmic snow tubing park featuring LED lights, laser light shows, black lights and music, accessed by a dual conveyor lift in the east base area.
-This affordable, family-friendly ski area also offers great beginner ski packages and a full roster of events throughout the winter including a popular Tuesday night ladies night.
+This affordable, family-friendly ski area also offers great beginner ski packages and a full roster of events throughout the winter.

 The resort has great on-mountain dining including the lively beer stube, and a visit to the mid-mountain warming hut (especially on a powder day) is a must for the complete Skibowl experience.